nmacambira/NMCustomView/README.md

 # NMCustomView
 NMCustomView allow users to show, on top of the actual view controller, a customized UIView (xib file).
-In the project the NMCustomView is used to zoom in on an image and to show the preview of an item in a CollectionView (using Long Press).
-You can also use NMCustomView to show your custom alert, for example.
+In the demo project the NMCustomView is used to show your custom alert, to zoom in on an image and to show the preview of an item in a CollectionView (using Long Press). example.

 You can customize NMCustomView to dismiss on background tap gesture and to use blur effect.